-Our mission is to educate our students in the wholeness of mind, body and spirit through the teachings of Jesus Christ as proclaimed by the Catholic Church by placing Him at the centre of students' lives.
+Our mission is to educate our pupils in the wholeness of mind, body and spirit through the teachings of Jesus Christ as proclaimed by the Catholic Church by placing Him at the centre of their lives.
+We encourage pupils to cultivate Christian virtue and an appropriate sense of social responsibility.
+We support the spiritual and mental well-being of all our community on a daily basis.

 St John Henry Newman Catholic School – Governors’ Strategic Vision 2018-2023